windicss/docs/integrations/webpack.md

 If you were previously using Tailwind, please see the [migration guide](/guide/migration.html).

-### Add the plugin
+### Configure webpack

 You will need to add the plugin to your webpack configuration.
-If you have access to modify the webpack.config.js directly, then you can do the following.
+If you have access to modify the `webpack.config.js` directly, then you can do the following.

 ```js
 // webpack.config.js